Back in the days, words such as “reputation”, “honour” and “glory” were things you’d be duelling for.

 Notice how this reads as a person just sharing their admiration for a product, rather than an advertisement.
 Of course, the average person wouldn’t touch anything the Kardashians have been in the proximity of, but nonetheless, this is a great example of reputation management and its correlation with ads.

-Rather than using ads, having people praising your products is an excellent and cost-effective marketing strategy.
+Rather than using ads, having people praising your products is an excellent and cost-effective marketing strategy, especially for startup businesses.

 It’s 2022.
 Word of mouth can’t be controlled, but it can be bought.

 #5: It's very easy to destroy a reputation

 Every message you say, every word you speak and every breath you take shapes the world of those around you, at that moment.

 Every business is built on relationships.
 Relationship with your clients, with your audience, with your employees, etc…

 If one of those relationships goes sour, what will be the ripple effect on your business?
 One strongly worded message is enough for a client to cancel a lucrative contract and go to a competitor that will use this newfound weakness against you.